 2. Wear comfy clothes

 This goes without saying.
-A pair of comfy leggings and a loose fitting top will have you feeling a little less restricted.
-Alternatively, a long maxi dress and some added layers to help fight off that in-flight chill.
+A pair of leggings and a loose fitting top will mean you will feel a little less restricted and be able to move around a lot more freely.
+Alternatively, wear a long maxi dress and layer on your clothing because a flight can get quite cold.

 3. Take off your shoes

 Take off your shoes whether or not you have your flight socks on.
 Try to put your legs either stretched out in front of you or put your hand luggage on the ground and rest your feet on them.
 Move your toes around to keep the blood flowing.

 Flip flops are great, as it means you can pop your travel socks on whenever you can.

 Junk food is always tempting when at an airport but try and avoid it.
 Instead, prepare your body for the journey by eating light and drinking lots of water.

 Be prepared and pack snacks in your hand luggage that are healthy and will give you energy such as fruit or a bag of mixed nuts and seeds.
 This way you won’t be tempted to buy junk food at the airport or on the plane.

 Fresh varied fruit provides the body with antioxidants.
 These antioxidants are used to protect us at a cellular level from damage associated with travelling at high altitude and from excess UV exposure.

 5. Sun bathing